What is the cost of attendance (COA) budget?

 Note: Tuition and fees are subject to change without notice.

 A student’s annual COA includes:

-- Direct costs (expenses paid to the school)
+- Direct Costs (expenses paid to the school):

 - mandatory fees

-- health insurance (unless waiver submitted)
+- health insurance (unless a waiver is submitted)

 - room (lodging, basic utilities)

 - transportation for educational purposes (gas, auto insurance, maintenance, but not the purchase of a vehicle)

 Regional cost of living indices are used in adjusting room, board, and transportation allowances.
 Programs are polled for books and supply costs.
 Adjustments are made annually for actual direct costs based on recommendations by EVMS Financial Service and the Office of the Vice President for Administration & Finance as approved by the board.